-noun, plural e·nig·mas; Chiefly Archaic e·nig·ma·ta [uh-nig-muh-tuh] /əˈnɪg mə tə/.
+noun, plural e·nig·mas; Chiefly Archaic e·nig·ma·ta [uh-nig-muh-tuh]. /əˈnɪg mə tə/.

 Origin of enigma

-Example sentences from the Web for enigmas
+Example sentences from the Web for enigma

 Berlin Stories is a treat that showcases two captivating enigmas, Berlin the city and Walser the writer.Must Reads: Margot Livesey, Robert Walser and More|Wendy Smith, Malcolm Forbes, Jane Ciabattari|February 16, 2012|DAILY BEAST